elixir-waffle/waffle/README.md

 ## Why use Waffle?

-You want to apply file transformations, manage access rules, save files or do async file processing.
+You want to apply file transformations, manage access rules, save files, or process files asynchronously.

 ## Quick start